troldal/OpenXLSX/README.md

 transition to the new version instead.

 <h2 id="detailed-change-log">Detailed change log</h2>

+### (aral-matrix) 17 February 2025 added some comments to XLSheet class definition to clarify that the sheet index is 1-based (issue #332)
+* in response to https://github.com/troldal/OpenXLSX/issues/332, added (doxygen) documentation to ```XLSheet.hpp``` clarifying that sheet index is 1-based

 ### (aral-matrix) 14 February 2025 Added cctype includes to XLSheet and XLDrawing, resolving issue #330
 * in response to https://github.com/troldal/OpenXLSX/issues/330, added ```#include <cctype>``` to ```XLSheet.cpp``` and ```XLDrawing.cpp```